-On April 21, 2021 Montero announced that it has been awarded exploration concessions covering 13,200 hectares and submitted 14 new applications covering an additional 3,800 hectares on the Avispa project in the Atacama Desert of northern Chile.
+On April 21, 2021 Montero announced that it has submitted 14 new applications covering an additional 3,800 hectares to its 13,200 hectares of awarded exploration concessions on the Avispa project in the Atacama Desert of northern Chile.

 On April 4, 2021 Montero announced it has completed a total of 2,088 meters of diamond drilling and testing of 4 vein target areas at its Isabella gold-silver project in Chile.
 The Company presented the assay results of 17 holes from the priority drill Target A.